KomodoPlatform/Documentation.rst.old/docs/source/komodo/block-1M-changes.rst

 Mining Free for All
 ===================

 Currently, every 2000 blocks, there is a 64 block period in which notary nodes are unable to mine with easy difficulty.
 After block 1000000, this 64 block period will be removed.
-This change does not effect the profitability of a POW miner.
-This is being changed to prevent miners from only mining during these 64 block periods.
+We have deployed a new method that calibrates the non-notary mining to 25% and this process also performs the calibration to non-notary hashrate that the free for all period was designed to achieve.
+With the removal of the free for all, the mining returns will not go through any dramatic changes every 2000 blocks, but rather stay relatively constant throughout.